 Clients can interact with a node on the blockchain via requests sent to that node's JSON-RPC endpoint,

 http://<node-ip-address>:7777 by default.

 The node address is the IP of a peer node.

-Both the official testnet and Mainnet provide block explorers that provide a list of IP addresses of nodes on their respective networks.
+Both the official Testnet and Mainnet provide block explorers that list the IP addresses of nodes on their respective networks.

 You will see a list of peers, and you can select the IP of any peer on the list.

 Note: If the selected peer is unresponsive, pick a different peer and try again.